jwang1122/python1/melynda/qa/q&a.md

 * ❓What's the difference with .md and .py?

-* ❓I really don't get how to do input03.py
+* ❓How do you do input03.py?